erinmaldonado/health_app_python/README.md

 as well as take user inputs for notes, scale of symptoms, and more.

-# Setting up the project
+### Create an application with Python, Django, and SQLite Database using PyCharm.

 ---

-### Create an application with Python, Django, and SQLite Database using PyCharm.
+### Setting up the project
 // Must have PyCharm installed as well as Python to begin.

 1. Create a new project